 A strategic location

-The Canadian Metals factory will be built in the Baie-Comeau industrial port area, away from any residential areas.
+The Canadian Metals plant will be built in the Baie-Comeau industrial port area, away from any residential areas.
 This location also benefits from the proximity of industrial partners and efficient infrastructures for maritime, rail and road transportation.

 The Baie-Comeau location combines all the elements that enable Canadian metals to truly implement its integration model: